gregmarine/ByGregMarine.com/Blog/src/2024/12/24_happy-christmas-even.md

 I love that 26 years ago I gave my heart to Jesus in a United Methodist Church.
 Today, I celebrate Christmas at a United Methodist Church.
 My path between that night and tonight wasn't a straight one...hehehe But nonetheless, God has been with me at all times.
 And I'm grateful for all he has done.
 And I am grateful for connections such at these I'm experiencing today.

+For our fellowship time today, Cherie and I will take communion and I'll read both the birth of Jesus and the visit of the Magi.
+It will be a blessed time.
+All while also doing a marathon of worship services through CUMC.
+Praise the Lord for his gift of salvation.
+Praise the Lord for the gift of friendship and fellowship.
+Praise the Lord!